-Whether you are an expert photographer with an expensive camera or a beginner with a point in shoot camera, and you are nterested in networking or learning more about photography you should consider joining a camera club.
-Below is information about the 6 camera clubs in the Northern Virginia area that that organize and run the Nature Visions Expo and links to their websites.
+Whether you are an expert photographer with an expensive camera or a beginner with a point in shoot camera, and you are interested in networking or learning more about photography you should consider joining a camera club.
+Below is information about the seven camera clubs in the Northern Virginia and Maryland area that that organize and run the Nature Visions Expo and links to their websites.

 The newest member of the Nature Visions Expo, and the first club in Maryland to join, the NIH Camera Club is sponsored by the Recreation and Welfare Association of the National Institutes of Health.
 Its purpose is to encourage its members to increase their knowledge, skills, and enjoyment of photography by holding meetings, classes, lectures, and demonstrations of the various phases of photography, and conducting workshops, photographic competitions, and other photography related activities.
 Membership is open to all, not just NIH employees.
 The club has a long history, starting in the late 40’s for the staff members of the National Institutes of Health.
 Through the years it has merged with camera clubs from other Federal and civilian organizations, although retaining its original name.
 The Club is open to all members of the community and we are proud of the quality of members that are attracted.
 At first the club was restricted to members of NIH or the other affiliated federal organizations but when the NIH campus restricted access, the club moved off-campus and, at that time, opened its membership to anyone who was interested in photography.
 Our members run the gamut from beginners to sophisticated, experienced amateurs and professionals.
 Each month the Club has themed competitions in several categories (monochrome print, color print, slide and digital) and in two separate groups, novice and advanced.
 Each year we host an Open competition for members and non-members and participate in at least one inter-club competition.
 Each monthly meeting usually has a guest speaker who talks in his or her own area of expertise and then stays to judge the monthly competition.
 In addition, we offer field trips, interclub competitions, photography classes (workshops), as well as special instruction for novices, and provides announcements of photography-related events in DC area.

 The Reston Photographic Society (RPS) is a special interest group within the League of Reston Artists (LRA).
 The Society is open to all LRA members interested in photography.
 The purpose of the group is to provide opportunities for photographers to exhibit their work in gallery settings; to gain knowledge and skills through workshops, competitions, other activities, and to support encourage, and celebrate the efforts of each member.
 The Society meets at 7:30pm on the third Monday of each month, January through May and September through November at the Reston Community Centers at Hunters Woods or Lake Anne.
 Meetings include guest speakers, workshops, non-competitive group critiques, competitions, and sharing of photo-related information.
 Occasional shooting field trips are also scheduled.
 Members are encouraged to attend the LRA’s meetings, on topics of general interest to artists.
 The Society, in conjunction with the LRA, sponsors two major judged photographic exhibits each year.
 In July, a show is hung is the main hallway of the U.S. Geological Survey in Reston.
 The second show takes place in October in the Reston Community Center at Lake Anne, the Jo Ann Rose Gallery.
 The LRA also sponsors multimedia exhibits throughout the year that are open to a combination of photographers and other artists.
 In addition, photographers are encouraged to hang their works in spaces provided to the League as part of the Art in Public Places program.
 For schedules and other info. go to www.leagueofrestonartists.org.
-The Reston Photographic Society is a member of the Northern Virginia Alliance of Camera Clubs (NVACC) – www.nvacc.org.
+The Reston Photographic Society is a member of the Northern Virginia Alliance of Camera Clubs (NVACC).
 As a member of NVACC, the RPS shares meeting schedules, as well as opportunities to participate in the meetings of all NVACC member clubs.
-RPS is a member of The Mid Atlantic Photography Assn.
-(MAPA) www.naturevisions.org and participates in the annual Nature Vision expo held in November at the Hylton center in Manassas.